Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: A reinforcement learning based approach to maximize the Energy Efficiency

 where $\xi$ denotes the soft updating coefficient.

-\subsection{Application DDPG to the problem:}
+\subsection{Application DDPG to the Problem:}

-In this paper, the original problem P1 is solved directly\footnote{There is no any processing to the variables highly coupled non-convex problem including the objective function and constraints.} by DDPG.
-Here we suppose that the BS is the agent and it can observe the CSI and downlink users' data rate.\\ \textit{1) Action Space:} As the optimization needed variables are beamforming vectors and time switching coefficient, naturally the action is defined as

-Note that complex numbers have to be split to real part and the imaginary part.\\ \textit{2) State Space:} For the considered system model, we define the state as follows
+In this paper, the original problem P1 is solved directly\footnote{There is no further processing to the variables highly coupled non-convex problem including the objective function and constraints.} by DDPG.
+Suppose that the BS is the agent and it can observe the CSI and downlink users' data rate.\\ \begin{itemize} \item[\textit{1)}] \textit{Action Space:} As the optimization needed variables, beamforming and time switching coefficient are naturally defined as the action.
+Note that all elements of beamforming vectors are complex numbers and the input vectors of neural networks should be real numbers.
+Hence, we need to split beamforming vectors into real parts and imaginary parts.
+The action at the $t$-th training step is given by

+\item[\textit{2)}] \textit{State Space:} The state vector is designed to represent as much information as possible about the current environment and the impact of the action on the system.
+For the proposed optimization problem, the state vector should include all CSI and all NOMA downlink users' data rates.
+The state vector at the $t$-th training step is defined as follows:

-where $\mathcal{R}_{t,k}$ denotes the collection of the data rate of user $t$ to decode user $k$, $1\leq k < t \leq K$.\\ \textit{3) Reward:} Our aim is to maximize the energy efficiency which can fit the goal of the DDPG algorithm is to maximize the reward.
-Therefore, the objective function (\ref{P1a}) is naturally used as the reward.
+where $\mathcal{R}_{t,k}^{(t)}$ denotes the collection of the data rate of user $t$ to decode user $k$, $1\leq k < t \leq K$.\\ \item[\textit{3)}] \textit{Reward:} Our aim is to maximize the energy efficiency which can fit the goal of the DDPG algorithm is to maximize the reward.
+Therefore, the objective function (\ref{P1a}) is naturally defined as the reward.

-To ensure the constraint (\ref{P1b}) is satisfied, we introduce a punishment mechanism to the reward for each step as follows: \textit{1)} if all data rates of downlink users (including (\ref{r1tktok}) and (\ref{r1tktot})) can satisfy the QoS requirement, the reward is given by (\ref{reward}) and stored into the replay buffer. \textit{2)} if there exist date rates of downlink that are less than $R_{min}$, the reward is given by $0$.
-This operation helps neural networks to be trained in the correct direction. \begin{Lemma} Optimal beam vectors are obtained if and only if the equality of (\ref{P1c}) is established. \end{Lemma} \begin{proof} See appendix. \end{proof} According to lemma 2, we apply normalization to the output beam vectors in each step to guarantee the power constraint (\ref{P1c}) can be satisfied.
-First, the total transmit power of the beam vectors output by the actor in each step can be calculated by

-where $\om^o$ represents the output beamforming vectors and hence $P_o$ is the $\om^o$ determined transmit power.
-Therefore, keep the direction of $\om_k^o$ fixed, and reallocate the power according to the power ratio $\frac{|\om_k^o|^2}{P_o}$, the optimized beam vector of the $k$-th user is given by